Residencies and Fellowships

 Want to apply?

-Applications are due January 31, 2025.
-Interviews will be held in February.
+Interviews will be held in February with Match Day Wednesday March 12, 2026.
 Please submit your application through the RF-PTCAS system.
-Click here to begin the process.

 For program-specific questions, email PTpediatricresidency@maryfreebed.com.

-Goal 1: To graduate residents with post-professional experiential learning in pediatric physical therapy who have a comprehensive understanding of pediatric PT practice and provide high-quality care to patients/students and families.
+Equip residents with post-professional experiential learning in pediatric physical therapy, who have a comprehensive understanding of pediatric PT practice and provide high-quality care to patients/students and families.

-Goal 2: To develop advanced trained clinicians who will provide high quality, evidence-based clinical services as part of an interdisciplinary team.
+Develop highly trained clinicians who deliver evidence-based, high-quality care as part of an interdisciplinary team.

-Goal 3: To empower physical therapists to practice ethical clinical decision-making and demonstrate professionalism and virtuous behavior.
+Empower physical therapists to practice ethical clinical decision-making while demonstrating professionalism and virtuous behavior.

-Goal 4: To develop physical therapists into practitioners who value and contribute to the profession of physical therapy and the healthcare community through evidence-based practice, teaching and advancing the body of knowledge in pediatric physical therapy.
+To develop physical therapists into practitioners who value and contribute to the profession of physical therapy and the healthcare community through evidence-based practice, teaching, and advancing the body of knowledge in pediatric physical therapy.

-Goal 5: To maintain a high caliber residency program and ABPTRFE accreditation as a pediatric residency program.
+Maintain a high-caliber residency program and uphold ABPTRFE accreditation as a leading pediatric residency.

 Program Outcomes

-• Display a comprehensive understanding of the foundational knowledge for pediatric clinical practice consistent with the knowledge areas and client/patient management areas of the Description of Residency Practice – Pediatrics.
+Demonstrate a comprehensive understanding of the foundational knowledge for pediatric clinical practice aligned with the knowledge areas and client/patient management areas of the Description of Residency Practice – Pediatrics.

-• Become an advanced trained clinician who will provide high quality evidence-based clinical services to the community, incorporating appropriate best practice strategies, new techniques and applied knowledge into pediatric physical therapy practice across all practice settings while serving as a part of an interdisciplinary team.
+Deliver high-quality, evidence-based clinical services to the community, incorporating appropriate, best practice strategies, innovative techniques, and advanced knowledge across all practice settings while serving as part of an interdisciplinary team.

-• Meet qualifications/eligibility for and be prepared to sit for ABPTS Pediatric Clinical Specialist board examination within 2 years of completion of the residency program.
+Meet the qualifications and be prepared to sit for the ABPTS Pediatric Clinical Specialist Certification Exam within two years of program completion.

 Research